altomator/Image_Retrieval/README.md

 - `$ProcessIllThreshold`: max number of illustrations to be processed (Watson allows a free amount of calls per day)
 - `$classifCBIR`: CBIR API to be used.
 For IBM Watson: "ibm"
 - `$CSthreshold`: minimum confidence score for a classification to be used
-- `$genreClassif`: list of genres to be processed (drawing, pictures... but not maps)
+- `$genreClassif`: list of illustration genres to be processed (drawing, pictures... but not maps)
 - `$apiKeyWatson`: your API key

 Usage for content recognition: